dongzgh/dongzgh.github.io/journal.md

 ## 2020-02-08

-* Shopped grocerry at Costco
+* Shopped grocery at Costco

 ## 2020-02-09